sjml/pozzo/README.md

 Non-goals:
 * Editing photos beyond giving titles, tags, and descriptions
 * Multi-user collaboration
-* Real-time displays (album gets updated and it's pushed to your screen)
+* Real-time displays (album gets updated elsewhere and it's pushed to your screen)

 I'm imagining this as a single-to-few-users-per-installation kind of thing.
 Not replacing Flickr, but just something to easily have your own personal gallery, maybe shared with a few folks.